NuclearMonster/SwiftChatty/README.md

 # How do I use it?

-The first step is to make sure you have [CocoaPods](https://cocoapods.org/) installed, and then create the following Podfile:
+First, create your project in XCode and make sure you have [CocoaPods](https://cocoapods.org/) installed.
+Then create the following Podfile for your project:

 ```
 use_frameworks!